-Professor and former Acting Dean (2017-2019) of the School of Public Policy at the Central European University in Budapest.
 Founder and Scientific Director of CELSI, Bratislava.
 Mercator Senior Visiting Fellow (2019-20) at Bruegel, Brussels.
-Affiliated Scholar and member of the Advisory Board at the Global Labor Organization; Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and University of Economics in Bratislava.
-Visiting Research Fellow and former Deputy Program Director "Migration", leader of the research sub-area EU Enlargement and the Labor Markets and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
+Affiliated Scholar and member of the Advisory Board at the Global Labor Organization.
+Affiliated Researcher at Centre for Population, Development and Labour Economics (POP), MERIT, United Nations University, Maastricht; and the University of Economics in Bratislava.
+Research Fellow (2005-2015), Deputy Program Director "Migration" (2007-2016), and Deputy Director of Research (2009) at the Institute of Labor Economics (IZA) in Bonn, Germany.
 Visiting Research Fellow at Harvard University's Labor and Worklife Program 2014/15.

 Associate Editor of the International Journal of Manpower and Journal of Chinese Economic and Business Studies; Editorial Board member of the Journal of European Social Policy and Economic Systems; founding Managing Editor of the IZA Journal of European Labor Studies (2012-2016, included in Scopus under Kahanec's editorship); and former member of the Editorial Board of Transfer: European Review of Labour and Research.